Pandemoneus/MobTrigger/Readme.md

 *   firstDelay - the delay in seconds after which the trigger will fire the first time
 *   isSelfTriggering - determines whether the trigger executes itself again after it was first fired
 *   selfTriggerDelay - the delay in seconds after which it will execute itself again
-*   totalTimes - the total amount of times the trigger can be executed before it needs to be reset /mt trigger info - Shows information about the currently selected trigger /mt trigger link (int triggerID) - Links a trigger block to a trigger with the specified ID /mt trigger unlink - Removes the link from the selected trigger block
+*   totalTimes - the total amount of times the trigger can be executed before it needs to be reset
+*   resetTime - the time in seconds after which the trigger resets itself after the very last possible execution /mt trigger info - Shows information about the currently selected trigger /mt trigger link (int triggerID) - Links a trigger block to a trigger with the specified ID /mt trigger unlink - Removes the link from the selected trigger block